Welcome, LSU Pediatric Fellows! Please review the terminology on this resource page and feel free to reach out to Hanh with any other questions.

 The fee for a lost pager is $55.20.
 It can be paid by personal check or cashiers check payable to LSUHSC.
 Cash is not accepted.
 If a pager previously reported as lost is found, it may be returned to the GME Office, and the lost pager fee will be refunded to the House Officer who paid it.

 You will be receiving two emails monthly regarding payroll.
 The first email will be to confirm any leave that you will be taking for the following month.
 You will be required to reply to this email even if you will not have any time off that month.
 This time off includes annual leave, sick leave and educational leave.
-All leave requests must be sent through the proper channels prior to this.
+All leave requests must approved by your program director and submitted to your program coordinator.

 The second email will be to verify your schedule.
 This email will include an attachment for you to review.
 You will need to scroll down to your program and search for your name to confirm that the information is accurate.
 You will need to reply to the email ONLY with either an agreement or the following statement (which will be included in every email) “I hereby certify that together with my hours worked and leave noted equals the required number of hours commensurate with the conditions of my training program.”
 If the information is not accurate, you will need to reply to the email ONLY with the corrected information.